 A Studio for Learners (of All Ages)

-I don’t expect that everyone will have a career in music and I don’t only take “talented” or “easy to teach” students as learning an instrument is incredibly potent way to build connections in the brain and teaches so many important lessons that apply to just about any other life endeavor.
-I can help anyone who is willing to put in consistent work.
-This is a place for curious, kind, and committed students — those who are open to learning, willing to follow directions, and respectful of the learning process.
+I don’t expect that everyone will have a career in music and I don’t only take “talented” or “easy to teach” as learning an instrument is incredibly potent way to build connections in the brain and teaches so many important lessons that apply to just about any other life endeavor.
+I enjoy using my diagnostic and problem solving abilities to help even the most complex students.
+I can help anyone who can be encouraged to put in consistent work – however, daily practice is required.

-Parents play a vital role, especially in the early stages.
+For pre-college students, parents play a vital role as learning inevitably involves struggle.
+Most young students (and adult professional students) need encouragement to be able to practice everyday with good habits.
 You don’t need to be a musician yourself — but your involvement, encouragement, and support at home are essential.

 What I Ask of Every Family